myparcelnl/sdk/README.md

 HTTP status: 412

 ##### ApiException
-Exception to be returned by a Task when a call to MyParcel services has failed.
+Exception to be returned when a call to MyParcel services has failed.

 Class: `MyParcelNL\Sdk\src\Exception\ApiException`